DrWhax/truecrypt-archive/README.md

     * Both Foundation keys can verify the same files.
     * Same creation time as the previous key, but the date `Tue Mar 20 22:52:24 CET 2007` can be seen in pgpdump output.
 Presumably this is when this file was released (the day after 4.3 was released).

-I am not a cryptograph expert, so I do not know the significance the second Foundation key presents.
+I am not a cryptography expert, so I do not know the significance the second Foundation key presents.
 It is evident however, that the TrueCrypt developers have difficulty deciding what they want to call themselves and what email address they use.

 1. `TrueCrypt Team <mail@truecrypt.org>`
 2. `TrueCrypt Foundation <info@truecrypt-foundation.org>`